bijington/blog/_posts/2021-04-26-my-experience-with-contributing-to-open-source.md

     - "open source"
     - "xamarin"
 ---
-# My experience with contributing to Open Source

 I have recently entered the world of contributing to Open Source.
 It was such a great experience that I feel I need to share it with you.
 To be clear, I have run my own Open Source project for a number of years but this has been to support my own needs with the option of allowing others to use it.
 It was only in 2021 that I have contributed to others.

 I hadn’t initially planned to but I noticed a tweet asking for help and it just triggered something in me to want to help: